knobs-dev/indid-documentation/sdk/coreSdk.md

 Takes the following parameters in the config object:

-- `apiKey`: The API key for authentication with Indid services
+- `apiKey`: The API key for authentication with INDID services
 - `rpcUrl` (optional): The RPC URL for connecting to the blockchain.
 Required if user operations are needed
 - `chainId` (optional): The blockchain network identifier
 - `overrideBundlerRpc` (optional): Custom URL to override the default bundler RPC